© 2026 All Rights reserved WUSF

 ALSO READ: Florida Legislature approves bill restoring funds to AIDS drug program

-A recent fundraiser raised money for anti-ICE protestors in Minneapolis.
-A future one, still being planned, will raise funds for a local organization that rescues dogs from the shelter and gets them trained as guide dogs.
+A recent fundraiser was held for anti-ICE protestors in Minneapolis.
+Another still being planned will benefit a local organization that rescues dogs from the shelter and gets them trained as guide dogs.

 “We figured, rather than putting on a full production to raise money, it's a really good way to do it this way, because then we can pass the hat.
 I mean literally, but also metaphorically, pass the hat," Graves said.